 Please review the following race rules and instructions before race day

-Specific race day instructions for the 2019 will be available nearer to the race and will be emailed to all entrants.
+Specific race day instructions for the 2019 race are available by clicking here and will also be emailed to all entrants.

 Please make your way to the registration tent and collect your race number on the day of the event.
 Registration will be open from 8.30am.

 To participate in the Ashridge boundary trail race you must be 18 years of age or older on the 16th March 2019.